William Howard Taft: Solicitor General

-There was a seat vacant on the U.S. Supreme Court in 1889, and Governor Foraker suggested President Harrison appoint Taft to fill it.
+The death of Justice Stanley Matthews created a vacancy on the US Supreme Court in 1889, and Governor Foraker suggested President Harrison appoint Taft to fill it.
 Taft was 32 and his professional goal was always a seat on the Supreme Court.
 He actively sought the appointment, writing to Foraker to urge the governor to press his case, while stating to others it was unlikely he would get it.
 Instead, in 1890, Harrison appointed him Solicitor General of the United States.
 When Taft arrived in Washington in February 1890, the office had been vacant for two months, with the work piling up.
 He worked to eliminate the backlog, while simultaneously educating himself on federal law and procedure he had not needed as an Ohio state judge.

-New York senator William M. Evarts, a former secretary of state, had been a classmate of Alphonso Taft at Yale.
+New York Senator William M. Evarts, a former US Secretary of State, had been a classmate of Alphonso Taft at Yale.
 (Note: Alphonso Taft died in 1891 in California, retired because of illness contracted during his diplomatic postings.
 See Pringle vol 1.)
 Evarts called to see his friend's son as soon as Taft took office, and William and Nellie Taft were launched into Washington society.
-Nellie Taft was ambitious for herself and her husband, and was annoyed when the people he socialized with most were mainly Supreme Court justices, rather than the arbiters of Washington society such as Theodore Roosevelt, John Hay, Henry Cabot Lodge and their wives.
+Nellie Taft was ambitious for herself and her husband, and was annoyed when the people he socialized with most were mainly Supreme Court justices, rather than the arbiters of Washington society such as Theodore Roosevelt, John Hay, Henry Cabot Lodge, and their wives.

-In 1891, Taft introduced a new policy: confession of error, by which the U.S. government would concede a case in the Supreme Court that it had won in the court below but that the solicitor general thought it should have lost.
+In 1891, Taft introduced a new policy: confession of error, by which the U.S. government would concede a case in the Supreme Court that it had won in the court below, but which the solicitor general thought it should have lost.
 At Taft's request, the Supreme Court reversed a murder conviction that Taft said had been based on inadmissible evidence.
 The policy continues to this day.

-Although Taft was successful as Solicitor General, winning 15 of the 18 cases he argued before the Supreme Court, he was glad when in March 1891, the United States Congress created a new judgeship for each of the United States Courts of Appeal and Harrison appointed him to the Sixth Circuit, based in Cincinnati.
+Although Taft was successful as Solicitor General, winning 15 of the 18 cases he argued before the Supreme Court, he was glad when in March 1891, the United States Congress created a new judgeship for each of the United States Courts of Appeal, and Harrison appointed him to the Sixth Circuit, based in Cincinnati.
 In March 1892, Taft resigned as Solicitor General to resume his judicial career.